tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 CONTRACTION MONETARY POLICY - The BoC will sell securities to the banks at a discount.
 The discount is what motivates the banks to give away their money.

 - Standing Liquity Facility - BoC made one-day loans to the banks initially.
 After the financial crisis, the BoC agreed to do it for longer.
 This was about for 6 months (grace period for loans).

+### Park Text Chapter 3 (Project Evaluation)

+A dollar received today is worth more than a dollar received in the future.
+This is because you can put that dollar into investment.

+Power of compounding - On money you earn interest, you earn interest on that interest.
+So it compounds.

+Simple Interest - Interest is earned on the principle amount.

+Fv = P(1 + years \* interest rate)

+Fv = Future Value
+P = Principle amount

+Compond Interest - You earn interest on interest.

+Fv = P(1 + interest rate)^years

+Factor Notation = F = P(F/P, i, N)
+i = interest rate
+N = years
+F/P = Future depending on present

+ECONOMIC EQUIVALENCE - The Present Value compared to the Future Value (based on the interest rate).
+For example, the $1000 you get today or the $1100 you get a year from now, assuming a constant 10% interest rate.

+FUTURE VALUE OF ANNUITY - If you put in money every year or at certain intervals.

+Fv = A[((1 + i)^n - 1) / i]
+Fv = A(F/A, i, N)

+A = Value you put in annually

+Example:
+F = 1000((1.1)^5 - 1 / 0.1)

+If we put in $1000 each year, with 10% each year, and we need the value after 5 years.